 - It’s made using deboned, skinless chicken thighs which are much higher in fat, therefore flavour.

-- The chicken marinade is made using sour cream rather than yogurt, which again means, more fat & less protein.
+- The chicken marinade is made using sour cream rather than yogurt, which again means, more fat & less carbs.

-- It’s served with cauliflower rice, rather than basmati or naan.
+- It’s served with cauliflower rice, rather than basmati rice or naan.